 Ernie Cahn leads a holdup of an armored car near Detroit.
 Cahn and his confederates had first stolen explosives from a National Guard armory which they then used in the heist.
 But Cahn, brash and arrogant, traits that will prove his undoing.
 Erskine and Daniels lead the bureau's hunt for Cahn.
 But Cahn may not survive long enough to be apprehended by the FBI.
 Cahn's employers have concluded he's a liability and plan to have to him killed.

-Erskine and Daniels pursue Greg Jennings, who escaped a federal prison just one year before his five-year term was up.
-Jennings was convicted of trying to blackmail a congressman.
+Erskine and Daniels pursue Greg Davidson, who escaped a federal prison just one year before his five-year term was up.
+Davidson was convicted of trying to blackmail a congressman.
 It turns out that the blackmail plan was devised by Mason Hammond, a prominent columnist and author, as a way to get out from under his gambling debts.
-Jennings wants revenge on Hammond and is determined to get it.
+Davidson wants revenge on Hammond and is determined to get it.

 Rudy Keppler, a New Orleans mob boss, has been hiding in Haiti for a year after rivals tried to kill him and murdered his brother Richie.
 Keppler now decides to return to the U.S. to avenge his brother's death.
 Erskine and Daniels are assigned by the bureau as Keppler arrives and a struggle ensues for control of the New Orleans branch of the Organization.